-Unit-IV Communication(Based on UGC NET New Syllabus )
+Unit-IV Communication(Based on Latest UGC NET Syllabus)

-- Communication: Meaning, types and characteristics of communication.
+- Communication: Meaning, types, and characteristics of communication.

 - Effective communication: Verbal and Non-verbal, Inter-Cultural and group communications, Classroom communication.

-- Barriers to effective communication.(This Blog Post)
+- Barriers to effective communication.[This article ]

 - Mass-Media and Society.

-In this part we will cover followings:
+In this part we will cover the followings:

 - Introduction to Categories of Communication Barriers

-- Main Key Point of Different Categories
+- Main Key Points of Different Categories

-- Technical Aspects of Communication Barriers
+- Technical Aspects of Communication Barriers/barriers to effective communication

 - How to overcome those